 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-FERPA rights are afforded to the students at the time of admission.
+FERPA rights are afforded to students at the time of admission.
 These rights include:

-- 1. The right to inspect and review the student's education records within 45 days of the day Trinidad State Junior College receives a request for access.
-A student should submit to the Trinidad State Junior College, a written request that identifies the record(s) the student wishes to inspect.
-The Trinidad State Junior College will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the Trinidad State Junior College, they shall advise the student of the correct official to whom the request should be addressed. - The right to request the amendment of the student's 2. education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights.
-A student who wishes to ask the Trinidad State Junior College to amend a record should write the Trinidad State Junior College official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+- 1. The right to inspect and review the student's education records within 45 days of the date that Trinidad State Jr College receives a request for access.
+A student must submit to the Admissions and Records Office a written request that identifies the record(s) the student wishes to inspect.
+The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Registrar, they shall advise the student of the correct official to whom the request should be addressed. - 2.
+The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights.
+A student who wishes to ask Trinidad State Jr College to amend a record should write the Registrar, who will notify the college official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the College decides not to amend the record as requested, the College will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
-The right to provide written consent before Trinidad State Junior College discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to provide written consent before Trinidad State Jr College discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception which permits disclosure without consent is disclosure to College officials with legitimate educational interests.
-A College official is a person employed by the College in an administrative, supervisory, academic or research or support staff position (including law enforcement personnel and health staff); a person or company with whom the College has contracted as its agent to provide a service instead of using College employees or officials (such as an attorney, auditor, or collection agent); a person serving on the College board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-Trinidad State Junior College has designated the National Student Clearinghouse as a College official.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the College.
-Upon request, the College discloses education records, without a student's consent, to officials of another school, in which a student seeks or intends to enroll, or after enrollment.
+A College official is a person employed by the College in an administrative, supervisory, academic, research, volunteers, or support staff position (including law enforcement unit personnel and health staff); Trinidad State employees' with appropriate access can view student's information found in the student information system - Banner.
+This access is authorized by the Vice President of Academic Affairs or the Vice President of Student Services and is approved only for the College Employee with a right to perform necessary administrative tasks.
+In addition, disclosure may be to a person or company with whom the College has contracted as its agent to provide a service instead of using college employees or officials (such as an attorney, auditor, or collection agent); a person serving on the College Board; or state and federal agencies, such as the U.S. Department of Veterans Affairs, or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+TSJC has designated the National Student Clearinghouse as a College official.
+A College official (includes TSJC advisors for PTK, Alpha Delta Nu Nursing Society, and other honorary or leadership programs) has a legitimate educational interest if the official needs to review education records in order to fulfill his or her professional responsibilities for the College.
+Upon request, the college discloses education records, without a student's consent to officials of another school in which a student seeks or intends to enroll, or after enrollment...